![]() | Waterman Safeties |

 Although other manufacturers had offered retracting-nib safeties since just before the turn of the century most notably, the straight-action Moore Non-Leakable Waterman's entry into the market expanded the design's acceptance exponentially.

-Early models had a threaded turning knob at the end of the barrel (a feature later copied by Kaweco in Germany) and a spirally-cut track inside the barrel, so that the nib turned in relation to the barrel as it was extended and retracted.
-Black, red, and mottled hard rubber versions were offered.
+Early models had a threaded turning knob at the end of the barrel, onto which the cap could screw (a feature later copied by Kaweco in Germany) and a helically-cut track inside the barrel, so that the nib turned in relation to the barrel as it was extended and retracted.

-The threads were eliminated from the end knob somewhere between 1910 and 1912 (an ad from April 1909 still shows a threaded knob, as does the British December 1910 Pen Prophet; in the Fall 1912 Pen Prophet the threads are gone).
-Shortly thereafter, the tracks inside the barrel were made straight so that the nib traveled forward and back without turning, propelled by a helical piece (usually termed a "spiral") attached to the turning knob.
+The threads appear to have been eliminated from the end knob somewhere between 1911 and 1912 (an ad from May 1911 still shows a threaded knob, as does the British December 1910 Pen Prophet; in the Fall 1912 Pen Prophet the threads are gone).
+At around the same time, the tracks inside the barrel were made straight, so that the nib traveled forward and back without turning, propelled by a helically slotted tube (usually termed a "spiral") attached to the turning knob.
+The original arrangement appears to have been adopted to circumvent Peck and O'Meara's US patent 523,234 of 1894, which would have expired in July of 1911 -- although it appears that Waterman secured the rights to this patent, along with several others, in a deal with Francis C. Brown of Caw's fame a year earlier.

 By 1912, Waterman had introduced a range of new overlay patterns for its smaller models, including full overlays, telescoping caps, and chatelaine suspension hooks.